$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Step 3: Decide Between IELTS and Ecctis for B2 English

-From January 2026, all first-time Skilled Worker applicants must prove B2-level English.
+From January 2026, first-time Skilled Worker applicants generally need to prove B2-level English unless an exemption or a route-specific transitional rule applies.
 You have two paths:

 Ecctis QLS (£210 + VAT, approximately ₦450,000 at current rates): Ecctis contacts your Nigerian university to verify that your degree was taught and examined in English at B2 level or above.
-The process takes exactly 20 working days — and if your university registrar does not respond to the Ecctis email within that window, your application is closed without a refund.
+The stated processing window is 20 working days — and if your university registrar does not respond to the Ecctis email within that window, your application is closed without a refund.

 Nigerian university registries have inconsistent email response rates.
 For applicants from federal universities with active registries, Ecctis can work.
 For applicants from state universities or smaller institutions, the non-response risk is high.

-IELTS Academic or General (₦104,000–₦116,000, results in 5–13 days): No dependency on a third party.
-You take the test, you get the result, and a B2-equivalent score (5.5 on Academic or 5.5 on General) satisfies the requirement.
+IELTS for UKVI Academic or General Training (₦104,000–₦116,000, results in 5–13 days): No dependency on a third party.
+You take the test, you get the result, and you must meet the B2 score required by the selected approved SELT.
 The primary risk is failing to achieve B2 if your English has weakened since university — but for most Nigerian professionals working in English daily, this risk is lower than the Ecctis registrar non-response risk.

 Recommendation: For most Nigerian applicants, IELTS is the lower-risk, lower-cost option.
 The Ecctis route saves effort but introduces a 20-day window where a single unanswered email can terminate your application without refund.